 She said she feels like Fletcher’s accusations of gaps with staff move the city backwards as it tries to move forward.

-Ringersen also said under former City Attorney Marian Rush, new commissioners in Alachua would undergo an orientation briefing on the policies.
+Ringersen also said under former City Attorney Marian Rush, new commissioners in Alachua would undergo an orientation briefing them on policies.
 She asked Fletcher if he received one when he first became a commissioner in April and he said he hadn’t.

 Valladares acknowledged the city’s transitions between city attorneys shook up operations.